kercre123/victor/tools/sdk/vector-sdk-release-tools/README.md

 3. On victor master branch, from the following files, remove all messages marked "App only".
 This removes proto messages that we don't want to expose.
 Do not commit these changes to victor master.

+  `cloud/gateway/alexa.proto`
   `cloud/gateway/external_interface.proto` (Keep the ending curly brace) `cloud/gateway/messages.proto` `cloud/gateway/onboardingSteps.proto`
   `cloud/gateway/settings.proto`
   `cloud/gateway/shared.proto`

+  In addition, take care to review and not expose any new endpoints that we don't want exposed from proto files in `cloud/gateway`.

 4. Run `victor/tools/sdk/scripts/update_proto.sh`.
 Be sure there are no warnings or errors before continuing.